You asked: My friends want to plan a trip. How can I tell them I’m not ready to travel?

 Establish your travel boundaries

-Before you answer your friend, Bonoir said to determine the risks you’re willing to take, the ones you’re not and why.
+Before you answer your friend, Bonior said to determine the risks you’re willing to take, the ones you’re not and why.
 Ask yourself: How much of your own mental and physical well-being are you willing to sacrifice for a trip?

 Maybe you are comfortable taking some risks locally, like going to your gym where you know their safety protocols, but you’re not comfortable flying across the country.

-“Having that rationale can help you — not that you have to defend your choices,” Bonoir says.
+“Having that rationale can help you — not that you have to defend your choices,” Bonior says.
 “But actually mentally to yourself, it’s a little bit easier to bolster your argument and use when you’re thinking about boundaries.”

 Of course, the pandemic is ever-changing, and you are allowed to change your mind.
 Your line in the sand may change as new information comes out about the coronavirus, if you get vaccinated or for a number of other reasons.

 Once you feel confident in your stance, reply to your friend honestly.
 That means don’t say “yes” or “maybe” to a trip if you know you are going to back out later.
-Bonoir said a lot of people think it will be easier to avoid conflict, but it actually can damage your relationship by eroding trust.
+Bonior said a lot of people think it will be easier to avoid conflict, but it actually can damage your relationship by eroding trust.

-“If you develop a pattern of doing that, then everybody knows that you’re going to be the one who backs out later,” Bonoir said.
+“If you develop a pattern of doing that, then everybody knows that you’re going to be the one who backs out later,” Bonior said.

 Opt out as clearly and respectfully as possible so your friend doesn’t get their hopes up or get a mixed signal that if they wear on you long enough, you will eventually give in.